 - Double check that the individual actually works for the insurance company.
 You can do this by contacting the insurance provider to let them know what is going on, and to get confirmation that it was sought by them.
 You can also contact the authorities to get this confirmation.

 - Keep your curtains closed so they can’t see what you are doing in the privacy of your own home.

 - Place all your social media accounts on a private setting.
 Never post pictures or information that could be used against you.

 - Ensure your lawyer asks for all surveillance videos, photographs and notes so he or she can use it to protect you.

 Contacting a Lawyer

 Whether you know there’s someone following you, or just suspect it, it’s important you have someone to legally represent you.
 Contact a workers’ compensation lawyer today to learn what your rights are.
-If you feel the insurance company has crossed the line, your workers compensation lawyers can help you take proper steps toward getting their surveillance evidence tossed out.
+If you feel the insurance company has crossed the line, your workers compensation lawyers from Law Offices of Franks, Koenig & Neuwelt, can help you take proper steps toward getting their surveillance evidence tossed out.

 Posted on May 25, 2020 @ 2:55 pm